 Shop our selection of CBD oils right here on Fortune Flavours.

 What Types of Pain Can CBD Help With?

 Earlier, we mentioned that while more scientific research needs to be done, anecdotal evidence shows that CBD could help with pain relief management.
-However, you might want to know what specific types of pain CBD can help with.
+However, you might want to know what specific types of pain Cannabidiol can help with.

 We've put together a list -- backed by a combination of anecdotal evidence and scientific research -- of pain that CBD could potentially help with.

 In 2016, researchers conducted a study of CBD and arthritis, using rats.
 Results showed that medium-to-high doses of a CBD topical could help with arthritis inflammation and swelling.

 However, we should also note that this study was conducted on rats.
 More animal studies have been conducted since then, with equally promising results.
 These results point to Cannabidiol potentially helping to ease arthritis pain, with minor side effects -- if at all.

 Due to this, more regulated research -- featuring human subjects, this time -- should be conducted.
 This will help establish whether or not Cannabidiol could actually help with arthritis in humans.